AryanSinghThakur04/django-hr-dashboard/README.md

 Sample Data Generation: A custom management command to populate the database with 100 realistic sample employees for immediate use.

-Dashboard Preview
-(You can add a screenshot of your new dashboard here)

 Tech Stack:-